-The WGS alignment dataset with gaps removed was analyzed in PopGenome to calculate genetic diversity statistics and the fixation index, FST (Figure 6).
+The WGS alignment dataset with gaps removed was analyzed in PopGenome to calculate genetic diversity statistics and the fixation index, FST (Fig 6).
 Polymorphisms from the whole genome dataset were calculated in DnaSP v5.
 We found 124 SNPs among the Wisconsin strains and 122 SNPs among the New Brunswick strains.
-37 SNPs differentiated the strains based on geography (Figure 2C), and 42 SNPs were shared between the Wisconsin and New Brunswick strains.
+37 SNPs differentiated the strains based on geography (Fig 2C), and 42 SNPs were shared between the Wisconsin and New Brunswick strains.
 In the case of the Saaz and Frohberg representatives, these two strains were differentiated by 1757 SNPs in their S. eubayanus subgenomes.
 630 SNPs were observed between the two North Carolina strains, while P1C1 and yHKS509 had 31016 SNPs.
 This data suggests P1C1 and yHKS509 strains have been diverging for longer than the admixed, lager, and North Carolina strains.